1. Market Perception for the Reserve

 On the other hand, nobody wants a failing (or even stagnating) economy.
 Even the earliest signs of economic failure will have the federal reserve cutting interest rates.
 These efforts are in a bid to increase lending and the supply of money in the economy.

-2. High and Low Inflation
+2. High and Low Inflation in the Reserve

 An inflationary currency is a sign of too much money chasing fewer goods.
 In times of rising inflation, the Fed will increase interest rates to reduce the excess money in the economy.